7.5. PNF Plug and Play¶

 Note: the design of how errors are logged, retrieved and reported will be a vendor-specific architecture.
 Reporting faults and errors is also a vendor specific design.
 It is expected that the PNF shall have a means to log an error and notify a user when a fault condition occurs in trying to contact ONAP, authenticate or send a pnfRegistration event.

-The PNF MUST support the Ansible protocol for a Service Configuration message exchange between the PNF and PNF Controller (in ONAP).
+The PNF MUST support one of the protocols for a Service Configuration message exchange between the PNF and PNF Controller (in ONAP): a) Netconf/YANG, b) Chef, or c) Ansible.

-Note: this exchange may be either Ansible, Chef, or NetConf depending on the PNF.
 Note: The PNF Controller may be VF-C, APP-C or SDN-C based on the PNF and PNF domain.
-Note: for R3 (Casablanca) only Ansible is supported.

 When the PNF receives a Service configuration from ONAP, the PNF MUST cease sending the pnfRegistration VES Event.